dishidhak/cavalink-gpt/README.md

 # FINAL CASE STUDY WRITE UP

 ## EXECUTIVE SUMMARY
-1) Problem: UVA has hundreds of student organizations, but most first-years—and many upper-class students—struggle to find clubs that actually match their interests.
-Browsing long lists on HoosInvolved is overwhelming, out-of-date, and not personalized.
+1) Problem: UVA has hundreds of student organizations, but most first-years (and even upper-class students) struggle to navigate the hundreds of clubs and organizations at UVA, and find ones that actually match their interests.
+Browsing long lists on HoosInvolved is overwhelming and outdated.
 Students want a simple way to discover communities that fit their hobbies, identities, and goals.
 2) Solution: CavaLink-GPT is a chatbot UVA club-recommender.
-It uses a Flask API and rule-based retrieval to generate conversational, personalized club suggestions.
-Students describe what they enjoy (“I like dance and consulting”), and the system returns tailored matches from club data using keyword matching.
+It uses a Flask API and rule-based retrieval to return club suggestions.
+Students **prompt CavaLink-GPT with a single keyword, like "dance", "consulting", or "journalism", and the system returns tailored matches from club data using keyword matching**.
 Everything runs locally inside Docker for portability and reproducibility.

-## HOW TO PROMPT THE CHATBOT
-Prompt CavaLink-GPT with a single keyword, like "dance", "consulting", or "journalism".

 ## SYSTEM OVERVIEW
 Course Concept(s): REST APIs (Flask), Containerization (Docker), Frontend to Backend integration

 Architecture Diagram:
 ![Architecture Diagram](assets/architecturediagram.png)

 Data/Models/Services: